 Less Stress and Fewer Costs for the Patients

 Patients, especially those with addictions, may often feel stigmatized for going to specialized treatment facilities.
-Outpatient care via video conferencing can help lessen the stigma and decrease the stress level of the overall treatment.
+Outpatient care via video conferencing can help lessen the stigma and decrease the overall treatment stress level.

 Hospital visits can be pretty stressful for patients with disabilities, movement disorders, and psychiatric issues.
-To avoid stress, certain examinations can be performed in a video conferencing format.
+To avoid stress, the doctors can performe certain examinations in a video conferencing format.
 A doctor can then decide if they need to see the patient face-to-face.